jdum/odfdo/doc_src/src/recipes.md

 ### How to write hello world in a spreadsheet document

-Create a basic spreadsheet with "Hello World" in the first cell.
+Create a minimal spreadsheet with "Hello World" in the first cell.

 ??? code "recipes/how_to_write_hello_world_in_a_spreadsheet_document.py"
     ```python